Curriculum - Program Core Course Descriptions

 This course examines the history and practice of exhibition design.
 It reviews the history of exhibitions within the development of museum-like institutions.
 In this course the following aspects of exhibition design are considered: curatorial premise or theme, exhibition development timeline, exhibition site, contracts and contractual obligations, budgets and fundraising, publicity material, didactic material, and exhibition design.
 The course includes field trips to local institutions and collections throughout the semester.

-Collections Management and Museum Administration
+MUSE 357 Collections Management & Museum Administration

 This course presents an overview of the administration and management of museums and their collections.
 The course examines the governance structure of museums, focusing on personnel responsible for their administration, curation and education, and operations, as well as on the mission statement and policies they determine.
 The course also details the management of collections, including the development of a collections policy, management of that policy, documentation and record keeping, acquisitions, and the creation/management of exhibitions.
 Finally, the course considers collections care or preventive conservation, looking at both the facility and collections.
 Throughout the semester, legal and ethical issues pertaining to museums and their collections will be emphasized.

-Senior Thesis in Museum Studies
+MUSE 490 Senior Thesis in Museum Studies

 The Senior Thesis in Museum Studies is the final requirement in the degree program.
 Students will formulate a research question that will entail some physical interaction with objects, they will conduct the appropriate research to address that question, and will present their results in both written and oral formats.
 The course provides students the opportunity to develop their research and hand skills and to share the results with the department faculty and students.